 Race 8: 1 1/8 Mile.
 G1 Beldame Stakes

 *Never a Doubt Mortgage Lock of the Day #6 Wow Cat (5/2) – This Chilean star was no match for the Elate and Able Tasman duel at Saratoga last time, but there is nobody even close to that quality in this field.
 She’ll romp by 5.

 Race 9: 1 1/16 Mile.
 (Inner Turf) G2 Hill Prince Stakes

 March to the Arch (4/1) – Closing from far back into a tepid pace last time, this gelding finished just as strong as the will be favorite #3 Raging Bull.
 With a cleaner trip, he’ll have every chance to turn the tables and will be a better price.

 Race 10: 1 Mile.
 G1 Champagne S.

-#4 Complexity (5/2) – Breaking slow from the rail in his debut, this colt was extremely impressive in his debut win.
+#4 Complexity (5/2) – Breaking slow from the rail in his debut, this colt’s victory was extremely impressive.
 The word on the street is he’s working like a monster and will be tough to beat.

-*Bonus Gullet Slit: #6 Listing (15/1) – He was very professional in his debut, rating and passing horses, which almost all others in this field haven’t done.
-The Conductor loves the California dirt shippers and trainer Ben Cecil is great stretching horses out to a route the first time, hitting at a 20% clip with a +1.95 ROI this year.
+*Bonus Gullet Slit: #6 Listing (15/1) – He was very professional in his debut showing he can rate and pass horses.
+While almost all others in this field haven’t done.
+The Conductor loves the California dirt shippers and trainer Ben Cecil is great stretching horses out to a route the first time.
+He’s hitting at a 20% clip with a +1.95 ROI this year.